JAMJU/interspeech-2020-perceptimatic/README.md

 * binarized_answer: binarized version of correct_answer : -1 if correct_answer < 0, 1 otherwise
 * nb_stimuli: number of triplets heard by the participants with this triplet included (between 1 and ~190)
 * TGT_first_code: 1 if TGT_first is True, 0 otherwise
-* language_code: 1 for French triplet, 0 for English triplet
+* language_code: 1 for French participants, 0 for English participants

 # Analysis code
 In this section we describe all the steps to evaluate any model with our methods.